codeCrown12/react_task_day2/README.md

 The Webpack build has a lot of outputs, if this is not intterupted then allow it to completely build for the first time... consecutive builds on "save" are faster after the first build.

-In the event you run into any error with the build failing for this project you can downgrade you `node to 14 or 16`
+In the event you run into any error with the build failing for this project you can downgrade your `node version to 14 or 16`

 # Staging Build